mattermost/mattermost-developer-documentation/site/content/blog/2020-11-17-mysql-index-merge.md

 ) ENGINE=InnoDB DEFAULT CHARSET=utf8mb4
 ```

 This is an abridged version of the `Posts` table for brevity.
 But it contains the essential elements for us to understand the problem.
 Our main columns of interest are `CreateAt`, `DeleteAt`, `UpdateAt`, and `ChannelId`.
-Each of them have their individual indices, and there are 2 additional multi-column indices.
+Each of them have their individual indices, and there are two additional multi-column indices.
 One having `ChannelId` and `UpdateAt`.
 Another involving `ChannelId`, `DeleteAt`, and `CreateAt`.

 Now let's look into the query again.